Kumar1407/library-Management/READ.md

 -> Install the pgadmin
 -> Create the server with localhost
--> Create the user name as postgres and password as Library@123 -> Create the database name with libary
+-> Create the user name as postgres and password as Library@123 -> Create the database name with library
 -> Run the application to create tables